-Before beginning the contract process, the PO:

-- 6.1 Must, ensure the procurement demonstrates value for money and: - (a) appraise the need for the expenditure and its priority; - (b) define the objectives of the contract; - (c) assess the risks associated with the contract and how to manage them; - (d) consider what procurement method is most likely to achieve the contracting objectives, packaging strategy and collaboration with another purchaser.
-This may include the consideration of approved Frameworks; - (e) apply evaluation criteria and price quality split as appropriate;
+- 7.1 Before beginning the contract process the PO must: - (a) ensure the procurement demonstrates value for money - (b) appraise the need for the expenditure and its priority; - (c) define the objectives of the contract;

+- (d) assess the risks associated with the contract and how to manage them; - (e) consider what procurement method is most likely to achieve the contracting objectives, packaging strategy and collaboration with another purchaser.
+This may include the consideration of approved Frameworks: - (f) apply evaluation criteria and price quality split as appropriate; - (g) select the most appropriate procurement method, and - (h) set these matters out in writing on the Contract file.

-- (f) select the most appropriate procurement method, and - (g) set these matters out in writing on the Contract file. - 6.2 And must also confirm that - (a) there is approval (Technical, Business and Financial) for the proposals and that - (b) Prior Information Notices, where required and if appropriate have been published under the UK Procedure. - 6.3 Enquiries of contractors may be made before tenders or quotations are invited in order to: - (a) establish whether goods, works or services the Board wishes to purchase are available, and within what price range; - (b) prepare tender documents, price estimates and contracts; - (c) establish whether particular contractors on a Board approved Framework list wish to be invited to tender or submit a quotation.The PO will record the outcome of (a) and (c) and place this on the file. - 6.4 In making enquiries: - (a) no information shall be disclosed to one Contractor which is not then disclosed to all those of which enquiries are made or which are subsequently invited to Tender or submit a Quotation; - (b) no contractor shall be led to believe that the information they offer will necessarily lead to them being invited to tender or submit a quotation, or be awarded the contract;
+7.2 The PO must also confirm that:

+- (a) there is approval (Technical, Business and Financial) for the proposals, and - (b) that Below-Threshold or Planned Procurement Notices, where required and if appropriate have been published under the Procurement Act 2023. - 7.3 Enquiries of contractors may be made before tenders or quotations are invited in order to: - (a) establish whether goods, works or services the Board wishes to purchase are available, and within what price range; - (b) prepare tender documents, price estimates and contracts; - establish whether particular contractors on a Board approved Framework list wish to be invited to tender or submit a quotation.

+The PO will record the outcome of (a) and (c) and place this on the file.

+7.4 In making enquiries:

-- (c) taking detailed technical advice on the preparation of the Specification, Invitation to Tender or Quotation from a potential supplier, must be avoided as this may prejudice the equal treatment of all potential Contractors or distort competition; - (d) a written record of all significant dealings, including notes of any telephone conversations and/or meetings held the responses and the names of all individuals spoken to or present shall be kept by the RP on the contract file.
+- no information shall be disclosed to one Contractor which is not then disclosed to all those of which enquiries are made or which are subsequently invited to Tender or submit a Quotation; - (b) no contractor shall be led to believe that the information they offer will necessarily lead to them being invited to tender or submit a quotation, or be awarded the contract; - (c) taking detailed technical advice on the preparation of the Specification, Invitation to Tender or Quotation from a potential supplier, must be avoided as this may prejudice the equal treatment of all potential Contractors or distort competition;

+(d) a written record of all significant dealings, including notes of any telephone conversations and/or meetings held, the responses and the names of all individuals spoken to or present, shall be kept by the RP on the contract file.